Kevin Dressman is the Director of the Office of Health and Safety.

 Mr. Dressman previously served in senior management positions with the U.S. Environmental Protection Agency and the U.S. Department of Agriculture where he led agency-wide programs for developing and implementing environmental, health, and safety (EHS) policies and programs as well as EHS inspections and audits.

-Mr. Dressman holds a Master of Science degree in Environmental Science from Johns Hopkins University, a Bachelor of Science degree from Frostburg State University, and has completed the Federal Executive Institute’s Leadership for a Democratic Society program.
+Mr. Dressman earned a Master of Science degree in Environmental Science from Johns Hopkins University, a Bachelor of Science degree from Frostburg State University, and he maintains qualification as a DOE Senior Technical Safety Manager.